vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-1_Learning-to-use-Grimoire.md

 Objective: Become familiar with using ChatGPT, and learn about basic bioinformatics, common data-formats, and use of command-line tools.

 ChatGPT is an AI model that can instruct you on the basics of many topics without needing to look up the information online.
-ChatGPT can also help you to write computer-programs without first needing to learn a computer-language yourself, merely by expressing what you need you computer to do using either "natural language", or, when a more precise problem-specification is needed, using a more formally-structured language intermediate between "natural" language and a computer-language called "Pseudocode".
+ChatGPT can also help you to write computer-programs without first needing to learn a computer-language yourself, merely by expressing what you need your computer to do using either "natural language", or, when a more precise problem-specification is needed, using a more formally-structured language intermediate between "natural" language and a computer-language called "Pseudocode".
 Finally, ChatGPT can often explain to you what went wrong with a program and how to fix it.
 ChatGPT comes in many specialized versions, but the version that we will be using in these exercises is a "Code-Wizard" called ["Grimoire"](https://chat.openai.com/g/g-n7Rs0IK86-grimoire/).

 ChatGPT applications such as Grimoire are very powerful and convenient --- however, do please note that sometimes it will "make things up" because it has been trained to be "helpful" even when it doesn't actually know the answer!